teodutu/operating-systems/content/chapters/compute/lab/README.md

 This module provides some special data structures that are allocated in **shared memory** so that all processes can access them.
 You can learn more about shared memory and its various implementations [in the Arena section](#shared-memory).

-#### TODO: sum-array with "shared: `sum`

-- threads can modify it
-- processes can't
-- reference TLS and shared memory.

 ### Conclusion

 So far, you've probably seen that spawning a process can "use" a different program (hence the path in the args of `system` or `Popen`), but some languages such as Python allow you to spawn a process that executes a function from the same script.